MENU

 Place the whole wheat breadcrumbs and parmesan cheese in a small bowl and toss together with a fork until blended.

-Spray a 8 inch springform or other pie pan with oil.
+Spray a 8-inch springform or other pie pan with oil.

 Press the breadcrumb mixture into the bottom of the springform pan.

-Place the olive oil in a large skillet over medium high heat and the green part of the leek.
+Place the olive oil in a large skillet over medium high heat.

 Cook for about 5 minutes.
 Stir frequently.